Currow: Geography

-Currow lies in the Electoral Division of Killeentierna.
+Currow lies in the electoral division of Killeentierna.
 Killeentierna Electoral Division covers 3,375 hectares, much of which is arable land, mainly used as pasture for dairy stock.
 There are also areas of peat land, particularly to the south, where a blanket bog is located on the border with Kilcummin.
 Currow is mainly a residential area with close links to Castleisland.
 The main industry is agriculture.
 Currow is bordered to the west by Farranfore, to the south by Kilcummin, to the east by Scartaglin and to the north by Castleisland.
 Currans lies north west of Currow, which forms the Killeentierna Parish.

 History

 The original village grew up on both sides of the roadway to the north of Flesk Bridge, between two old estates, Dicksgrove and Parkmore, which have influenced the architectural character.
 The Meredith Family were the landlords of the area, residing in the old Parkmore estate.
 The first influence of the British came from the Herbert Family during the plantations.
-The village escaped much of the major development experienced by many nearby villages and towns during the Celtic Tiger.
+Unlike some nearby villages and towns, the village did not see major development during the Celtic Tiger.
 Any development is mainly one-off housing.

 Con Houlihan, a columnist with the Sunday World, once wrote how he considered Currow as his 'own favourite' village in Ireland.
 Although he is undecided whether Currow is a village or a hamlet.
 He also declared he would someday 'apply to be made a Freeman of Currow'.

 Demographics

 Currow is in the Electoral District of Killeentierna.
 Historically a Gaeltacht area, it is within the Rural District of Killarney and is included in the Kerry constituency for national elections.
 Killeentierna is also the Roman Catholic Parish under the Roman Catholic Diocese of Kerry which is made up of Currow, Kilsarcon and Currans.
 Before 1898, Currow was included under the barony of Trughanacmy.
 However this form of administrative area has been obsolete since the Local Government Act 1898.

-As of the 2006 Census, Killeentierna Electoral Division had a population of 892 persons (465 males and 427 females).
-This was a slight increase on 2002 Census figures of 856.
-The Census 1996 recorded 878 inhabitants.
+As of the 2006 census, Killeentierna Electoral Division had a population of 892 persons (465 males and 427 females).
+This was a slight increase on 2002 census figures of 856.
+The 1996 census recorded 878 inhabitants.
 Catholicism was recorded as the largest religion in the area covering 95% of the population.
-Although the Irish language is not commonly spoken in the area, 395 people said in the Census 2006 that they had the ability to speak it.

-The Census of Ireland 2011, which took place on 10 April, showed an increase in population in the Killeentierna Electoral District on Census 2006 figures, a 2.4% increase.
+The 2011 census of Ireland, which took place on 10 April, showed an increase in population in the Killeentierna Electoral District on 2006 census figures, a 2.4% increase.
 The 2011 population was recorded as 913 persons, 461 males and 452 females.